rioshen/assessment-project-redis/README.md

 ### Introduction

+Nowadays, companies in big data or real-time web applications, cannot wait for weeks to complete the definition of how they want to store their data.
+For example, if the users have twitter, GitHub, or Facebook data that the application wants to store with the traditional contract data.
+In a traditional relational database, we would need to preallocate all the fields that you need upfront.
+We can change our fields within a relational database but it may take an extreme amount of time to apply those changes to your database.
+This may cause downtime or loss of productivity.
+Because of this challenges, the NoSQL technology was created.

-[REDIS](http://redis.io/) is an open source, advanced key-value store.
-It is often referred to as a data structure server since keys can contain strings, hashes, lists, sets and sorted sets.
-Redis is used in several important products and services such as:  [github](https://github.com/blog/530-how-we-made-github-fast), [stackoverflow](http://meta.stackoverflow.com/questions/69164/does-stackoverflow-use-caching-and-if-so-how/69172), [Disqus](http://redis.io/topics/whos-using-redis) and many more that you can from the [who is using](http://redis.io/topics/whos-using-redis) page.
+NoSQL technology provides a mechanism include simplicity of design, horizontal scaling and finer control over availability.
+For different purposes, there are a few different types of NoSQL systems.
+One example is an in memory database.
+[REDIS](http://redis.io/) is an advanced key-value store, which is often referred to as a data structure server since keys can contains strings, hashes, lists, sets and sorted sets.
+It is used in several important products and services such as: [GitHub](https://github.com/blog/530-how-we-made-github-fast), [stackoverflow](http://meta.stackoverflow.com/questions/69164/does-stackoverflow-use-caching-and-if-so-how/69172), [Disqus](http://redis.io/topics/whos-using-redis) and many more that we can find from the [who is using](http://redis.io/topics/whos-using-redis) page.

+Because of the popularity of Redis that it is used in a wide variety of applications, it is worth to analyze the security risk.
+For instance, compare to relational databases vulnerabilities, NoSQL databases are generally different as a result of their focus.
+Although the [website](http://redis.io/topics/security) of Redis will actually announce that it is only designed to be accessed from "trusted environment", it depends on what we want to use it for.
+So a standard application which only has one access level and the access can be restricted at an IP level, but a system which is designed for multiple users with multiple privileges to directly access the database would be problematic.

 ### Security Model

-Redis is designed to a component of back end infrastructure, this is part of Redis design philosophy.
-In the [Redis Manifesto](http://antirez.com/post/redis-manifesto.html) which has been written by the author [Salvatore Sanfilippo](http://invece.org/), in which he explains philosophy of his development.
-I quote particular the following:

-> We optimize for joy.
-We believe writing code is a lot of hard work, and the only way it can be worth is by enjoying it.
-When there is no longer joy in writing code, the best thing to do is stop.
-To prevent this, we’ll avoid taking paths that will make Redis less of a joy to develop.
-The

-##### General Security Model

-In the

 > In general, Redis is not optimized for maximum security but for maximum performance and simplicity.

-It’s a simple solution to the problem of high-performance fast-changing data storage.
-However, its simplicity (combined with the incompetency of certain users) can easily become a detriment to security.
+In this section, I will first summarize the security model of Redis.

+##### 1. Security Model

 ##### Source Code Security Model